stacie.model module

 Note that the leading term is always 1, and there is no need to include degree zero.

-The exponential correlation time is derived from the parameters, if possible.
-If not, or if the variance of the estimate is too large, the “criterion” is set to infinity and the “msg” is set accordingly, to discard the current fit from the average over the cutoff frequencies.
+The exponential correlation time is derived from the parameters, if the fitted model has a maximum at zero frequency.
+If not, the “criterion” is set to infinity and the “msg” is set accordingly, to discard the current fit from the average over the cutoff frequencies.

 Parameters: